Building Adobe Podcast

 A reflection on building Podcast

-Adobe Podcast started as a pitch recording and became a product used by millions.
+Adobe Podcast started as a pitch podcast and became a product used by millions.
 Building from zero inside a company the size of Adobe meant constant pressure to justify our existence.
-On more than one occasion, there were plans to fold Podcast into larger products like Adobe Express or Firefly.
-Real revenue helped us stand our ground.
+Real revenue helped us stand our ground as an independent team.

-Outside of Adobe, we had a perception problem.
 To a lot of people, Adobe means pro tools, steep learning curves, and dark interfaces built for experts.
 We designed Podcast to feel different on purpose.
-Rounded, bright, friendly, warm.
-When people saw it for the first time, they were surprised it was Adobe.
-That surprise told us the product was landing the way we intended: as something built for people with a story to tell, not people with a decade of audio experience.
+Round, bright, and friendly.
+When people saw it for the first time, they were surprised it was from Adobe.
+Good!
+That's signal we'd something built for our target audience of anyone with a story to tell.

-I learned a lot.
-Be explicit, not subtle.
-Bake opinions into the product.
-Make the hard stuff invisible.
 Every decision pointed back to the same question: does this make it easier for someone to share what they have to say?
+I learned to be explicit, not subtle.
+I learned to bake opinions into the product.
+And to make the hard stuff invisible.

 1M+